YourListTeam/ServerSide/YourListApp/README.md

-# Project Title
+# YourList Front-End

-This is subfolder for the front-end of the YourList application.
+This is the subfolder for the front-end of the YourList application.
 This is a Flutter application for the front end.

 ## Getting Started